NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 **Changes:** Modify ``session_start_time`` an ``file_create_date`` to enforce use of ISO 8601 datetime strings

-**Reason:** Standardize the specficiation of timestamps to ensure consistent programmatic and human interpretation
+**Reason:** Standardize the specification of timestamps to ensure consistent programmatic and human interpretation

 **Format Changes:** Updated ``session_start_time`` and ``file_create_date`` to use ``dtype: isodatetime`` that was added as dedicated dtype to the specification language.
 For details see